-Glossary of Gardening Tems
+Glossary of Gardening Terms

 Chelsea Chop and Pinching Out

 Chelsea Chop is a term used to explain cutting back plants, usually perennials in or around late May.
-It's purpose is to make the plant more bushy, stop it becoming sprawling later in the season and to vary it's flowering time.
-Detailed explanation How and When to do the Chelsea Chop and video guide
+It's purpose is to make the plant more bushy, stop it becoming sprawling later in the season, and to vary it's flowering time.
+Detailed explanation How and When to do the Chelsea Chop and video guide.

 Gardening guides often also refer to pinching out- commonly in relation to annual plants and this is also to make the plant more bushy.
 Pinching out is to nip out the growing point, which will make the plant throw out more shoots to become bushier.